aseovic/coherence-tools/README.md

 By their very nature integrations depend on third party products.
 For example, in order to build and test Riak integration you will need to have Riak server running.

-Because of this, we have excluded integration projects for the main build and you will have to build them separately, once you have satisfied their external dependencies (check individual projects for build prerequisites).
+Because of this, we have excluded integration projects from the main build.
+You will have to build them separately, once you have satisfied their external dependencies (check individual projects for build prerequisites).

 The easiest way to do that is to run `mvn clean install` within each project's directory, but you can also